 It is our philosophy that “A+” ratings should be reserved for companies with zero complaints.
 Therefore, we have adjusted the rating of this section to a “C” for the purposes of this review.
 You can learn more about why we adjust BBB ratings in our rating criteria.

-TransFirst is an average merchant account provider in the credit card processing industry.
+TransFirst rates as an average merchant account provider in the credit card processing industry.
 Many of its business practices and policies are common and can be found among several of its competitors.
 The company can improve its rating by removing policies that allow merchants to be set up in expensive accounts, removing its cancellation penalty, and eliminating future complaints.

 Leave your review of TransFirst in the comment section below: